quytc/Linearizability/README.md

 - Add abc.ml to the files list in src/makefile
 - Add this sentence | "abc" -> let module M = ForwardAnalysis.Algorithm(abc.Reset) in M.verify property "abc" to the run_example function in src/main.ml

-Each modelled statement consists of two program counters and an OCAML function modelling the input statement.
-The first counter specifies the current program counter of the statement whereas the second program counter specified the next program counter of the statement.